 - File Format: photos are saved in JPEG format (with two levels of compression: Fine and Normal), RAW or RAW + JPEG simultaneously.
 Videos are recorded at a maximum resolution of 1980×1080 (30, 24 fps) with stereo sound, in MPEG-4 format with H.264 compression.

 - Connectivity: the Canon G1X Mark II has a USB 2.0 connector, a digital A/V output and one HDMI connector.

 - Wirelesss: G1X Mark II allows transferring photos via Wi-Fi to a smartphone or tablet with Android or iOS thanks to the Wi-Fi connector and integrated NFC.

 - Photo storage: memory cards of SD/SDHC/SDXC type, 64 GB max.
 I do recommend cards of Class 6 or better if you want to use the camera’s video mode, or the continuous shooting mode.

 What’s in the box?

 In the Canon G1X Mark II’s box we found: the user manual together with the warranty certificate, a CD with the Canon photo viewing software, shoulder strap, battery and charger (plus wire), an audio-video cable and a USB cable.

-The Canon G1X Mark II can be found in stores at a price around $799 (as of this writing).
+The Canon G1X Mark II can be found in stores at a price around $799 (as of 2014).
 Click here to check the current price.